phax/ph-commons/README.md

     * Added reverse interface `ISplitter`
     * Changed caching API to use a function instead of a protected methods
     * Integrated `ph-cli` here
     * Improved and extended traits API
+    * JAXB components can now use a safe way to write XML with special chars
+    * JAXB components can now read XML documents with a BOM
   * v8.6.6 - 2017-07-12
     * Extended `CSVWriter` API
     * `SimpleLSResourceResolver` can now handle fat jars from Spring Boot (issue #8)